Our Best Zero Waste Swaps

 Fill an old spray bottle with vinegar and water: 1 part vinegar to 3 parts water.

-Fill pan with a layer of water, add 1 cup of vinegar, and bring to boil.
-Remove from heat and add 2 tablespoons of baking soda (note: it will fizz).
-Empty the pan and wipe clean.
+Fill pan with a layer of water, add 1 cup of vinegar, bring to boil.
+Remove from heat and add 2 tbsp of baking soda (it will fizz).

 Instead of buying cleaning rags wrapped in plastic, recycle old towels, clothes, and sheets that you no longer use.
 Cut them up, use, wash, and use again!